wp-plugins/social-exchange-plugin/readme.txt

 2. show the world your content is liked (distributed).

 NOTE: We are starting with Facebook Likes (Shares) and will add more features and social networks to the plugin.
 You can stay updated with the latest developments on our [Social Exchange](http://www.socialexchangeplugin.com/) plugin page.
-Please share the love about us so we know you like it and we'll keep improving it.
+Please share the love about our work so we know you like it and we'll keep improving it.
 Thank You!

 == Installation ==